gerdreiss/scrypto/README.md

 # SCrypto
-Simple Android application that encodes text to base64
+Simple Android application that encodes text to base64, MD5, and SHA